 No specific screening data will be captured, aside from those required to assess children's eligibility for the study (see section 5.2).
-The number of potential participants screened for the study will be presented in a flowchart for pre and post intervention period.
+The number of potential participants screened for the study will be presented in a CONSORT diagram by intervention arm.